rosedetivoli/rosedetivoli.github.io/screenings.md

 permalink: /screenings/
 ---

+**A divine comedy**
+- "One Minute" volume 10, curated by Kerry Baldry - August 2020

 **JUDY FOUR TIMES**
 - "SlipStream" curated by James Elsey and Bianca Hlywa // artists streaming in solidarity with refugee week //  - June 2020